jyyulab/Spotiphy/README.md

 conda activate Spotiphy-env
 ```

+Spotiphy is built based on [Pytorch](https://pytorch.org/).
+Although installing Spotiphy automatically includes PyTorch,
+it is recommended that users manually install PyTorch [(link)](https://pytorch.org/get-started/locally/) to allow for
+more flexibility, particularly for those who wish to utilize CUDA capabilities.
 We offer two methods for installing the Spotiphy package:
 + **Install from GitHub**: This method allows you to install the latest version directly from the source code hosted on
 GitHub.